 In a preliminary proceeding, the Director of Studies and the International Relations Office (IRO) assign a pool of course-relevant study abroad places to each degree program with a compulsory semester abroad.
-In due time before the allocation of study abroad places, students may submit a priority list of five desired study abroad places.
+Students may submit a priority list of five desired study places by the deadline established before the award process begins; if a priority list is not submitted, the study place will be assigned by the director of studies.
 Within each degree program, the allocation of study abroad places follows the order of the ranking list and, where possible, takes into account students' priorities.